Parzeval2/Duescord/README.md

 You can remove **all** members with the `!clear_table` command, but you must confirm the action a second time to prevent accidents.

-Use the `!members` command to view a table of all registered members along with their paid status and any comments.
+Use the `!members` command to view a table of all registered members.
+Each entry now shows an **ID** which can be used with other commands.
+Duplicate names are rejected on registration.

+Additional commands:

+- `!update <id> <paid> [comment]` – update a member's paid status or comment.
+- `!delete <id>` – remove a member.
+- `!find <query>` – search names or comments for a keyword.
+- `!unpaid` – list only members who have not paid.
+- `!stats` – show counts of total, paid and unpaid members.

 Members are stored in the `duescord.db` SQLite database.